 - Repainting the interior of the home;

 - Replacing drywall that sustained significant smoke exposure;

 - Replacement of an entire roof rather than a patch job.

 In many cases, the property owner will be required to make significant code upgrades.
 For example, building codes may require the home’s electrical system or roof to be fully replaced due to the extent of the damage from the fire.
 These are items that insurance companies tend to overlook because they cost a lot money.

 The task of creating a contents list can be daunting.
 If you have suffered a significant fire you may have hundreds of items that have been damaged, destroyed, or are need of restoration.
 With our clients, we often have them start by reviewing a master list of common household items and have them work backwards to create a thorough contents list.

-Talking to a property claim lawyer, such as one of the fire insurance claim lawyers at the MIC Firm, can help at any stage of the process.
+Talking to a Louisiana property claim lawyer, such as one of the fire insurance claim lawyers at My Insurance Case, can help at any stage of the process.
 Whether you need assistance building and submitting your claim or you’ve already run into problems with the insurance company, an attorney can provide invaluable assistance.